deeplearning4j/deeplearning4j/canova.md

 (We also recommend that you clone the [ND4J repo](https://github.com/deeplearning4j/nd4j) and build its dependencies now.)

-Then you'll want to build the stand-alone Canova jar to run the CLI from the command line:
+Then you'll want to build the stand-alone Canova jar to run the CLI from terminal/command prompt:

       cd canova-cli/
       mvn -DskipTests=true -Dmaven.javadoc.skip=true package

 ## Create the Configuration File

 You'll need a file to tell the vectorization engine what to do.
-Create a text file containing the following lines in the *canova-cli* directory (you might name the file vec_conf.txt):
+Create a text file containing the following lines in the *canova-cli* directory (you might name the file *vec_conf.txt*):

     input.header.skip=false
     input.statistics.debug.print=false